 Instant rice or cereals are not as ideal or equivalently reliable as white rice.
 If anything, they are best for short-term storage only since most have expiration dates of 2 years maximum.
 Brown rice is said to be healthier than white rice but does not last as long.
 It can be stored for many years, but white rice, stored under perfect conditions, will keep for up to about 30 years maximum.
 The ideal temperature to store rice in is 40 degrees Fahrenheit or slightly below it.

 Rice will keep for up to 25 to 30 years this way.
 It is also possible to store rice under a steady 70 degree Fahrenheit temperature but an oxygen absorber is required.
 This will provide the storage to last up to ten years.
 Rice will keep from becoming moist under these ideal temperatures, preventing the presence of pests and mold.

 There are food grade plastic containers available at specialty stores in which rice can be stored effectively.
 However, the lids must not be completely air-tight, in order for the rice to have enough oxygen.
 Again, if there is no available container specifically made for rice, have a generous supply of oxygen absorbers.
 There are different types of oxygen absorbers, some are meant for dry food while others are specifically made for moisture foods.
 Make sure to check the purpose of the oxygen absorbers before purchasing.
-Read about the best multitool, throwing knives, and utility knife.
+Here are some good options for storing your rice long term.

 Oxygen absorbers are small packets which are commonly found in packaged food.
 They prolong the shelf life of food by preventing the oil contents to become rancid and eliminating the possibility of fungi to manifest.
 They contain Vitamin C or iron particles that react when there is available oxygen.
 The contents of the absorber will trap any available oxygen, no matter how small the amount, and react by emitting some heat.
 This is why it is possible to store rice at 70 degrees Fahrenheit.